theted/wasted/README.md

 - `wasted` returns the wrapped command’s exit code.
 - Remove `~/.wasted.json` to reset history.
 - Requires GNU `date` (or `gdate` on macOS) for some date calculations used in stats.
+- The total summary day count reflects unique weekdays (Mon–Fri) that have at least one command; weekends are excluded.

 ## Installation (macOS)